 The WordPress content management system is not too complicated.
 The job of an SEO plugin is to allow users to add noindex, custom title, meta description, and canonical tags to the pages.
 Yoast, in the last few years, has received several unnecessary features.
 Its developers roll out a new version of the plugin frequently.
 Although the updates are launched to fix the bugs, they may scare users especially if their website is an important source of revenue for them.

 If you’re looking for a simpler and lightweight alternative to Yoast and other SEO plugins, go through the review of The SEO Framework plugin we’ve shared below.

 SEO framework is the plugin I’m using on this site.
 I’m using it because of the following reasons:

-Easy to use: SEO framework displays options on an entire page.
-It also explains the function of the option very well.
+Easy to use: SEO Framework displays options on an entire page.
+It also explains the function of the options very well.

 Lightweight: The plugin is fast.
 It doesn’t affect your WordPress website’s performance.

 Updates: The one thing that I don’t like about Yoast SEO is its frequent updates.
 SEO framework has no bugs and its developer launches an update once in a blue moon.

 Once you install the plugin and enable it, you’ll find a new option called “SEO” in the WordPress dashboard’s left sidebar.
 To open the settings interface, click this option.

 The settings interface of The SEO Framework plugin is made up of the following 5 tabs:

 This interface enables you to manage the most important on-page SEO settings of your site.
 The SEO framework plugin can automatically strip HTML tags the theme or a plugin accidentally adds in the title tag of the site.
 It can automatically generate meta description.
 It enables you to set a title and meta description for the homepage.
 It lets you disable/enable the insertion of the WP shortlink in the site’s header and add open graph tags to the <head></head> section of the site.